tock/tock/doc/reference/trd104-syscalls.md

 | Argument 1        | r3       |

 Argument 0 and argument 1 are unsigned 32-bit integers.
-Command calls should never pass pointers: those are passed with Allow calls, as they can adjust memory protection to allow the kernel to access them.
+Command calls should never pass pointers to the kernel: those are passed with Allow calls, as they can adjust memory protection to allow the kernel to access them.
+However, the kernel may return a pointer from a Command call if appropriate for that particular driver; there are no guarantees by the kernel about the state or accessibility of any pointers returned by the kernel from a Command call.
+Any guarantees on return values are the responsibility of the specific driver instance and syscall id.

 The return variants of Command are instance-specific.
 Each specific Command instance (combination of Driver and Command number) specifies